Welcome to ilert

 An alert source represents the connection between your tools (usually a monitoring system, a ticketing tool, or an application) and ilert.
 We often refer to alert sources as inbound integrations.

-Connectors and alert actions allow you to extend your alert response and communication to other tools.
+Connectors and alert actions allow you to extend your incident response and communication to other tools.
 They allow you to either manually or automatically perform actions on alerts, such as

 Update your ilert status page